souvik0306/YOLO---Custom-Object-Detection/README.md

 For running Pedestrian_Detection.py we need a custom weights file, please download it from here- [Google Drive Link](https://drive.google.com/file/d/1HTlwv4sklFxbRjeLUSE6tyk11Id1mxCh/view?usp=sharing)

+**ATTENTION - It is advisable to use OpenCV version 4.5.3 instead of the latest 4.5.4 due to a reported bug that inhibits the execution of the script.**

 **Dataset Used for Training** - [University of Pennsylvania’s Penn-Fudan Database](https://www.cis.upenn.edu/~jshi/ped_html/) for Pedestrian Detection and Segmentation.
 This is an image database containing images that are used for pedestrian detection.
 The images are taken from scenes around campus and urban streets.